Lustyn/jebsite-template/README.md

 ### Shadcn Component System

 Shadcn provides a collection of reusable, accessible UI components that are fully customizable and styled with TailwindCSS.
 The components are installed directly into your project, giving you full control over their implementation.

+### tRPC + React Query

+The template includes tRPC integration with React Query for type-safe API calls between your client and server.
+This setup supports server-side prefetching of data, ensuring optimal performance and SEO benefits while maintaining end-to-end type safety.

 ## Scripts